Snowflake Query Acceleration Service 101: Speed Up Queries (2025)

 How does Snowflake Query Acceleration Service work

 Whenever you execute a query in Snowflake, it first checks if there are sufficient resources available to process it.
-If the cluster is already too busy, the query gets queued and put on hold.
-This can be a problem when running massive workloads that include both short and long-running queries.
+If the warehouse is already too busy, the query gets queued and put on hold.
+This can be a problem when running workloads that include both short and long-running queries.
 Long-running queries can also hinder the execution of other queries.
-While upgrading to a larger Snowflake warehouse might seem like a viable solution, it is not the optimal approach since smaller queries do not fully utilize the available resources, leading to inflated overall query costs.
+While upgrading to a larger Snowflake warehouse might seem like a viable solution, it is not optimal since smaller queries do not fully utilize the available resources, leading to increased query costs.

 Snowflake Query Acceleration Service (QAS) can benefit a wide variety of workloads, including: